- / News

 PS. did you know that Norway is one of the most LGBT-friendly countries to visit?

-Oslo Pride 2021 will be hosted mostly digitally, but check out the program to see how you can join and participate in the different events.
+Oslo Pride 2022 will be hosted all across Oslo, but check out the program to see how you can join and participate in the different events.

 (translated from Oslo Pride)